equinor/omnia-tutorial/admin/README.rst

-  * Start Data Factory and from the ARM template dropdown import the data-factory-pipelines temnplate and properties, updating properties and settings to not reference the EDC resources (TODO: fix / automate this)
+  * Start Data Factory and from the ARM template dropdown import the data-factory-pipelines temnplate and properties, updating properties and settings to reference the EDC resources (TODO: fix / automate this)

 * Databricks